-- FCS 205.
+FCS 205.
 CONSUMER ECONOMICS.
-Sources of consumer information; government protection; allocation of resources and income; the American market system, buying consumer goods and services; saving and investing; insurance; and consumer credit topics are discussed.
+Sources of consumer information; government protection; allocation of resources and income; the American market system; buying consumer goods and services; saving and investing; insurance; and consumer credit topics are discussed.
 Basic economic concepts taught and applied in a practical way.
+3

-3 - FCS 215.
+FCS 215.
 PERSONAL FINANCE.
 Principles of personal financial management.
 Emphasis on personal financial goal setting, budgeting, analysis of financial statements, record keeping, and financial decisions.
 Introduction to computer software packages for use in personal financial management.
-3 - FCS 340.
-CONSUMERS IN THE MARKETPLACE.
-Dynamics of consumer markets; identification and measurement of market segments.
-Sales strategies related to market segmentation and external economic conditions.
-3 - FCS 370.
+3

+FCS 370.
 INDIVIDUAL AND FAMILY RESOURCE MANAGEMENT.
 Value and resource identification and assessment; management theory and application in the family system through human, economic, and environmental resources; laboratory application of concepts.
 Prerequisites: FCS 150 and 151, 205, 215 or permission of instructor.
 Lecture 3 hours, laboratory 3 hours.
+4

-4 - FCS 455.
+FCS 455.
 PRACTICUM IN FAMILY FINANCIAL PLANNING.
 Case study analysis and financial counseling strategies.
 Portfolio preparation in family financial planning.
 Prerequisites: Senior standing and permission of instructor.
+3

-3 - FCS 495.
+FCS 495.
 CONSUMERS AND THE LAW.
 Present and pending laws of fundamental concerns in the management of individual/family resources.
 Identification of consumer rights and responsibilities and existing and needed provisions for consumer protection and education.
-3 es of renting, buying, building, and home maintenance; and historical, societal, financial, and aesthetic factors affecting the housing markets.
 3